SHARE THIS ARTICLE

 To assess the range of coverage your company may need, you’ll want to take things like digital assets, hardware, software, business interruption, and associated fees into account.

 Most companies have more digital assets than they think they do.
-You’ll want to account for things like intellectual property and customer information, but also for less-obvious assets like the information stored by your Point of Sale system.
-And, don’t forget to consider all of the devices, systems, and channels you use to store data while you calculate.
+You want to account for things like intellectual property, customer information, and less-obvious assets like the information stored by your POS system.
+And don’t forget to consider all the devices, systems, and channels you use to store data while you calculate.

 Tally up the cost of replacing compromised hardware (like computers and tablets) as well as software (like your client management system).